ymt3d/MPP-Blender-Addon/README.md

 MPP -Material Pick and Paste- Blender Addon<br>
 Add-on to quickly copy and paste materials from shortcuts!<br>
+This is probably the fastest copy and paste method in the world!<br>

 #### Pick<br>
 Holds the material directly under the mouse